wso2/docs-is/en/docs/guides/user-mgt/enable-account.md

    }
    ```

-2. Then add the `accountDisable` attribute as a sub-attribute of User.
+2. Add the `accountDisable` attribute as a sub-attribute of User.

    ```
    "subAttributes":"verifyEmail askPassword accountDisable employeeNumber costCenter organization division department manager"